ai4os/ai4-docs/source/user/overview/architecture.rst

 --------------

 The :doc:`AI modules <modules>` are developed both by the platform and by users.
 For creating modules, we provide the :doc:`AI4OS Modules Template <cookiecutter-template>` as a starting point.

+In addition to AI modules, the Dashboard also allows to deploy tools (eg. a :doc:`Federated Server </user/howto/tools/federated-server>`).

 The DEEPaaS API